proglang/ldgv/README-networking.md

 Following that, A and B can send and recv values analog to Channels created with the new command.

 ## Sending messages over a Connection
-When communication partner A executes a send instruction to send Value V to B, A first analyses V.
+When communication partner A executes a send command to send Value V to B, A first analyses V.
 Should V be or contain a Channel C, A will set a flag in C to redirect new messages to the address of B.
 After that, C will be converted to a serializable form, CS.
-With every Channel now being in a form which can be sent over the network, A now writes V to its write-buffer and sends B a NewValue message containing V.
+With every Channel now being in a form, which can be sent over the network, A writes V to its write-buffer and sends B a NewValue message containing V.
-Upon receiving V as B with the recv instruction, B now undoes the conversion of every Channel in V.
+Upon receiving V as B with the recv command, B undoes the conversion of every Channel in V.
 B then contacts the communication partner of each Channel, to inform them, that their new communication partner is now B, instead of A.
 After this, B sends an acknowledgment (AcknowledgeValue message) back to A, which finalizes the sending of V.
 A can now remove V out of its write-buffer.